atifa1110/PatchtionApp/README.md

 **A patchouli classification application utilizing the extreme learning machine algorithm**

 ## 🌟 Overview
-PatchtionApp is a powerful application designed for the classification of patchouli using an extreme learning machine algorithm.
-The app processes existing photos of patchouli and stores classification data in an API, providing users with accurate and efficient identification of various patchouli types.
+PatchtionApp is A mobile application built to classify types of patchouli leaves using an Extreme Learning Machine (ELM) algorithm.
+Users can upload or take photos of patchouli leaves, and the app will identify the type based on trained data.
+The classification results are stored and retrieved through a connected API, allowing for fast, accurate identification and tracking of leaf types.

 ## ✨ Key Features
 - **Patchouli Classification**: Leverages advanced machine learning algorithms to classify patchouli based on uploaded photos.